csswizardry/CSS-Guidelines/README.md

      * copy and paste.
      */

-We should document and comment our code as much as we possibly can, what may seem or feel transparent and self explanatory to you may not be to another dev.
+You should document and comment our code as much as you possibly can, what may seem or feel transparent and self explanatory to you may not be to another dev.
 Write a chunk of code then write about it.

 ### Comments on steroids

-We have a number of more advanced techniques we employ with regards comments,
+There are a number of more advanced techniques you can employ with regards comments, namely:
-namely:

 * Quasi-qualified selectors
 * Tagging code